nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 * **Alternative 1 (current choice)**: Assigns by student contact index.

-    * Pros: It is more intuitive as user who wants to delete a group would **already know** what group he/she wants to delete, and hence the group name.
-      Users would not have to search through the group list to see which index the group he/she wants to delete is located.
-      Searching through the list may be especially troublesome if there are many groups in the group list.

-    * Cons: User would have to type the entire group name.
+    * Pros: It is fast as the users could just refer to the student contact by a number.
+This makes the command very short as compared to having to type out the student contact's name etc.

+    * Cons: If there exists many student contacts in the student contact list, users would have to search through the list to obtain the index of the student contact that the users want to assign to a group.
+This may result in an additional step of filtering through the list via other commands to obtain the target student contact.

 * **Alternative 2**: Assigns by student contact name.

-    * Pros: Users could delete the group by just typing a single number.
-This may be faster if the group is already visible in the group list without having to search
-      (e.g. when the target group to delete is at the top of the list).

-    * Cons: If there are many groups in the group list, users would have to execute another command (i.e. to find the group to get the group index) before being able to delete the desired group.

-    * Limitations:
+    * Pros: It is arguably more intuitive as the users would already know the name of the student contact in which the users want to assign to the group.

+    * Cons: It may result in long commands as users would have to type in the student contact's name.

+    * Limitations: Although the reference to the student contact by name might be more intuitive and is a closer representation of how a person is being referred to in the real-world, the current limitation of the app makes it impossible to refer to a student contact solely by his name.
+This is because the current implementation of the app allows any two users to have the same name (i.e. name is not a unique identifier of a student contact).
+In the current implementation, a student contact is uniquely identified by `EMAIL` and/or `PHONE_NUMBER`.
+    Hence, reference to a student contact by his name is impossible due to possible duplications in their names.

 ## Find student contact feature